Stocks rise, bond yields steady as ECB seen on hold

 Draghi's comments raised expectations that the ECB would soon deploy a large-scale purchase of assets, known as quantitative easing, or QE.
 That view helped weaken the euro and boosted enthusiasm for stocks on both sides of the Atlantic.

-German 10-year Bund yields DE10YT=TWEB, the benchmark for euro zone borrowing costs, rose half a basis point to 0.891 percent, having hit a record low of 0.86 percent on Thursday.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, rose half a basis point to 0.891 percent, having hit a record low of 0.86 percent on Thursday.

 U.S. crude oil rose for a fourth straight day as the Midwest manufacturing data pointed to strong demand.